2023 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 2023 Dime

 The 2023 Dime value ranges widely based on grade and type.
 Standard circulation strikes begin at $0.36 in good condition and reach $8.34 at mint state.
-The 2023-S Silver DCAM proof sits at the top tier, valued at $20.00.
+The 2023-S Silver DCAM proof sits at the top tier, valued around $20–$42 depending on grade.

-This price spread reflects distinct differences in production quality, metal content, and preservation.
+This price spread reflects real differences in production quality, metal content, and preservation.
 Most dimes stay close to face value, but specific characteristics can multiply worth substantially.
-Knowing which features matter makes the difference between selling a dime and keeping one.
+Knowing which features matter makes the difference between spending a dime and keeping one.

 2023 Dime Value By Variety